ASSERT-KTH/assert-gold-mine/docs/compute.md

 If the experiment is in Python, Google Colab is an option @Ye

-## Dedicated server hosted at PDC  (Down now :( )

-We have a server at PDC.
-Docker is available.

-Expert in the team for questions: Javier and Nicolas

 ## Not enough?

 Just ask on the mailing-list :)